Some of us distrust God because we disagree with his moral values.

 Nature evidences the existence of God and his role as our Creator.

-To argue that God is nonexistent, or not our Creator, we must explain how the energy, matter, time, and space comprising the universe materialized from nothing.
-We must describe how life spontaneously emerged from these lifeless elements and began to reproduce itself.
+Then, we must describe how life spontaneously emerged from these four lifeless elements and began to reproduce itself.

 History testifies to the divine inspiration of the Bible.

-Old Testament prophecies concerning Babylon, Phoenicia, Assyria, Egypt, Persia, Greece, and Israel—not to mention Jesus—were fulfilled years, decades, and sometimes centuries after they were recorded.
-Other Old and New Testament prophecies about future events are currently trending toward fulfillment.
+Old Testament prophecies concerning Babylon, Phoenicia, Assyria, Egypt, Persia, Greece, and Israel—not to mention those concerning the birth, life, death, and resurrection of Jesus—were fulfilled years, decades, and sometimes centuries after they were recorded.
+Other Old and New Testament prophecies about future events are trending toward fulfillment.

-God purposely included prophecies in the Bible about easily verifiable historical events, so their fulfillment would validate its divine inspiration.
+God purposely included prophecies in the Bible about verifiable historical events across human history so their fulfillment would validate its divine inspiration for all generations.

 Evidence for the textual accuracy of the Bible far exceeds that of other ancient texts.